NonaSuomy/gcalclitts/README.md

 I was getting this error in the console: `ALSA lib pcm.c:2217:(snd_pcm_open_noupdate) Unknown PCM cards.pcm.front` which I wanted to be silent.
 The information worked below to fix it.
 Only required to edit alsa.conf the rest of the stuff is just extra information in case I found another issue.

-Raspberry PI – Getting Audio Working
+**Raspberry Pi – Getting Audio Working.**

 Alsa, Audio, Lame, Mp3, Mpg321, Raspberry Pi, Sound, Wav

-How to get the audio working on your Raspberry PI?
+How to get the audio working on your Raspberry Pi.

-You have to install three packages:
+Install three packages.

-The ALSA utilities:
+ALSA utilities:
 ```sh
 osmc@OSMC001:~$ sudo apt-get install alsa-utils
 ```